 If you have a biometric ordinary passport (or electronic passport) and are over 12 years old, you may be able to use New Zealand Customs eGate service.
 This allows you to complete your Customs and Immigration checks faster so you can get on with enjoying your visit to New Zealand.

 Working holiday visas(opens in new window) are available to young people, usually aged 18-30 (but 18-35 for a select few nationalities).
 They let you travel and work in New Zealand for up to 12 months, or 23 months if you’re from the UK.
 To apply you’ll need to meet the visa requirements, and have:

 If you’re thinking of coming to New Zealand to work for a few years, or maybe even to settle, you’ll need a work or resident visa.
 To get that – you’re likely to need a job.

 For information about working in New Zealand, including industry profiles, tips on job hunting, and a list of job sites to check out, visit New Zealand Now.(opens in new window)

 Once you have checked your eligibility for travel,(opens in new window) have met New Zealand's vaccination requirements(opens in new window) and have provided evidence of a negative COVID-19 result from a pre-departure test(opens in new window), you will need to complete a New Zealand Traveller Declaration(opens in new window).

-You will need to complete a Passenger Arrival Card before passing through Customs Passport Control.
-A passenger arrival card will be given to you during your flight; if not, cards are available in the arrival area.
+You will also need to complete a Passenger Arrival Card(opens in new window) before passing through Customs Passport Control.
+A passenger arrival card will be given to you during your flight.
+If not, cards are available in the arrival area.